KiraVelieva-CH/Siteomix-Plugin/README.txt

 # Siteomix-Plugin

-## Acknowledgements and Origin of Code
+## Acknowledgements

-The cavity detection module in this repository is derived from the **CavitOmiX** PyMOL plugin, developed by **Innophore GmbH, 2022**.
+The cavity detection module in this repository is derived from the CavitOmiX PyMOL plugin, developed by Innophore GmbH, 2022.

 Original source: https://innophore.com/software/cavitomix/